 There are countless others but honestly, I tone out.
 When I detect noise coming from their mouths I respond either with a laugh, a “hmmmpf” or randomly chose either “yeah” or “nah” and just hope for the best.

 The worst of all though, when I ride with clients they have this really annoying attitude.
 For some reason, they seem to expect that I know where I am going.
 The nerve.
 As a tour guide, I try very hard to keep hidden the fact that I likely have the worst sense of direction of anyone on this planet.
 I get lost.
 All.
 The.
 Time.
 When I come to an intersection with two possible choices, I am 90% sure that I will end up going in the wrong direction.

 To compound my extreme ineptitude when it comes to navigation, I have some rather severe self-trust issues as well.
-Countless times when I make the initial choice of direction in the above binary situation, I actually have made the correct turn only to doubt myself, turn around, and go back in the exact wrong direction with the theory that my past performances had proven that my first choice is likely erroneous.
+Countless times when I make the initial choice of direction in the above binary situation, I actually have made the correct turn only to doubt myself, turn around, and go back in the exact wrong direction with the theory that my past performances had proven that my first choice was likely erroneous.

-Add to the equation that I am also fairly stubborn and deathly reluctant to exhibit my severe directional challenges, I am left with essentially one choice: just keep riding.
+Add to the equation that I am also fairly stubborn and deathly reluctant to exhibit my severe directional challenges, I feel I am left with essentially one choice: just keep riding.
 On one fateful occasion in Switzerland, I led the entire group almost twenty kilometers in the wrong direction.
 A road that happened to climb up a rather steep and completely unnecessary Alp (that’s a mountain for the vocabularily challenged).

-Perhaps needless to say, when we reached the literal end of that road–the road led to a ski resort–the others on the trip were more than a little perturbed when we simply turned around and descended the 3,000+ feet of elevation that we had just gained.
+Perhaps needless to say, when we reached the literal end of that road up the mountain–the road led to a ski resort–the others on the trip were more than a little perturbed when we simply turned around and descended the 3,000+ feet of elevation that we had just gained.

 So yeah, I have a few reasons for not wanting to ride with the clients.